 Use the "CallRecoveryMessage" parameter in Interaction Administrator to configure the CIC server to play one or more call recovery messages to IVR and ACD callers who are in wait or hold mode at the time of a switchover.
 The audio files can contain a message indicating that something "exceptional" occurred or they can contain music.
 The Media Server retrieves audio files using HTTP, so place the files in a shared folder that the server can access.
-For more information about Interaction Administrator, see the Interaction Administrator documentation.
-For more information about the Media Server, see the Interaction Media Server Technical Reference.
+For more information about Interaction Administrator, see the Interaction Media Server Technical Reference.